camunda-community-hub/zeebe-client-node-js/README.md

 -   Its job handler receives an _array_ of one or more jobs.
 -   The jobs have `success`, `failure`, `error`, and `forwarded` methods _attached_ to them.
--   The handler is not invoked immediately, but rather when enough jobs are batch, or a job in the batch is at risk of being timed out by the Zeebe broker.
+-   The handler is not invoked immediately, but rather when enough jobs are batched, or a job in the batch is at risk of being timed out by the Zeebe broker.

 You can use the batch worker if you have tasks that _benefit from processing together_, but are _not related in the BPMN model_.

 An example would be a high volume of jobs that require calls to an external system, where you have to pay per call to that system.
 In that case, you may want to batch up jobs, make one call to the external system, then update all the jobs and send them on their way.

-The batch worker works on a _first-of_ batch size or batch timeout basis.
+The batch worker works on a _first-of_ batch size _or_ batch timeout basis.

 You must configure both `jobBatchMinSize` and `jobBatchMaxTime`.
 Whichever condition is met first will trigger the processing of the jobs:

 -   Enough jobs are available to the worker to satisfy the minimum job batch size;
--   The batch has been building for the maximum amount of time - "we're doing this now, before the earliest jobs in the batch time out on the broker".
+-   The batch has been building for the maximum amount of time - "_we're doing this now, before the earliest jobs in the batch time out on the broker_".

-You should be sure to specify a `timeout` for your worker that is `jobBatchMaxTime` plus the expected latency of the external call plus your processing time and network latency, to avoid the broker timing your batch worker's lock and making the jobs available to another worker.
+You should be sure to specify a `timeout` for your worker that is `jobBatchMaxTime` _plus_ the expected latency of the external call _plus_ your processing time and network latency, to avoid the broker timing your batch worker's lock and making the jobs available to another worker.
 That would defeat the whole purpose.

 Here is an example of using the `ZBBatchWorker`: